-(i) On August 31, 2018, the Company completed a non-brokered private placement (the "2018 Financing"), pursuant to which the Company raised aggregate gross proceeds of \$1,500 from the issuance and sale of 13,636,364 units, at a price of \$0.11 per unit.
-Each unit was comprised of one common share and one common share purchase warrant of Mega.
-Each warrant entitles the holder to purchase one common share of the Company, at a price of \$0.15 per share, until expiry on August 31, 2020.
-The fair value assigned to these warrants at the date of issue was \$446 using the Black-Scholes valuation model with the following assumptions: an expected life of 2 years; a 85% volatility based on historical trends; risk free interest rate of 2.06%; share price at the date of grant of \$0.14; and an expected dividend yield of 0%.
+(i) On December 17 and 24, 2018, the Company completed the first and final tranches of a non-brokered private placement (the "Financing"), pursuant to which the Company raised aggregate gross proceeds of \$1,750 from the issuance and sale of 11,909,091 and 4,000,000 units, respectively, at a price of \$0.11 per unit.
+Each unit comprised of one common share and one common share purchase warrant of Mega.
+Each warrant entitles the holder to purchase one common share of the Company, at a price of \$0.15 per share, until expiry on December 17 and 24, 2020 respectively.
+The fair value assigned to these warrants at the date of issue was \$469 using the Black-Scholes valuation model with the following assumptions: an expected life of 2 years; a 85% volatility based on historical trends; risk free interest rate ranging from 1.91% and 1.96%; share prices at the date of grant of \$0.115 and \$0.105; and an expected dividend yield of 0%.

-Mega paid aggregate finders' fees to third parties who assisted the Company in the 2018 Financing in the form of \$50 in cash and 456,000 common share purchase warrants.
-The warrants have the same terms as the warrants forming part of the units sold in the 2018 Financing and were valued at \$15.
-Officers and directors of Mega purchased an aggregate of 3,290,000 units sold in the 2018 Financing.
+Mega paid aggregate finders' fees to third parties who assisted the Company in the Financing in the form of \$62 in cash and 564,545 common share purchase warrants.
+The warrants have the same terms as the warrants forming part of the units sold in the Financing and were valued at \$16.